 On March 15, 2021, the Company adopted the Safariland Group 2021 Phantom Restricted Share Plan (the "Phantom Plan") for the purposes of promoting the growth and interests of the Company by attracting and retaining employees, consultants and advisors with the training, experience and ability to enable them to make a significant contribution to the success of the business of the Company.
-The Board of Directors will select participants from among those employees, consultants, and advisors to, the Company or its affiliates who, in in its opinion, are in a position to make a significant contribution to the success of the Success of the Company.
+The board of directors will select participants from among those employees, consultants, and advisors to, the Company or its affiliates who, in in its opinion, are in a position to make a significant contribution to the success of the Company.